 Q. Am I required to provide my child’s date of birth on my city’s Notice of Intent form?

 Because school officials are accustomed to having birth dates for public school students, some think they must have the same information for homeschooled students as well.
 To add to the confusion, some school districts’ websites, as well as the Virginia Department of Education website, have Notice of Intent (NOI) forms that ask for birth dates and grade levels.
 The law does not require you to use their form or any form.
-You may write a letter instead.
+You may even write a letter.

 Don’t be intimidated by a follow-up phone call or letter from the superintendent’s office stating your NOI will not be “approved” without this information.
 Some parents quickly supply the requested information for fear of jeopardizing their right to homeschool.
 The law does not support a superintendent’s denial of a parent’s right to homeschool for this reason.

 If unauthorized information is required, simply state that you will be glad to comply with the law if they can show you where it is required in the Virginia Code.
 They may respond that it is their “policy.”
 Policy is not the same as law.
 Homeschoolers must comply with the law in the same way the school division must comply with the law.
 Please consider the implications of providing more information than is legally required.
 If enough parents comply, we can expect more unauthorized requests such as notarized signatures, social security numbers, birth certificates, immunization records, etc.

 I suggest parents download and print HEAV’s NOI form here.
 And, as always, it is important to KNOW the law–and to be cordial and polite–when speaking with those in your division superintendent’s office.